 When the thoughts and physical sensations of fearfulness arise in you, they aren’t all there is to the story.
 What is aware of those thoughts and physical sensations?
 If you examine this question through your direct experience you will find that your consciousness or awareness is what is aware of them.
 The thoughts and sensations of fear arise in your awareness.
 If you need to understand this further out of lack of experience with this, take a look at How to Find Yourself Through Awareness of Awareness.

 Notice that your awareness is not afraid at all, even when fear and the related uncomfortable emotions arise.
 Your awareness watches the fear and emotion patiently and without concern for harm.
-The awareness allows it to be there is completely unharmed by it.
+The awareness that allows it to be there is completely unharmed by it.
 It does not feel the discomfort.
 Your body is what feels the discomfort, but the mind doesn’t have to care.
 It can let go of the need to be comfortable.
 It can take the lesson from what is aware of it and surrender to the fearfulness and discomfort.

 To see this further, it can help to understand how fear creates a false identity.